 What is the history of the Portuguese School of Equestrian Art?

-The history of the Portuguese School of Equestrian Art stretches back to the 18th century, when the equestrian academy of King João V's court trained horses in the Royal Stables of Belém, partaking in classical dressage and court games.
+The Portuguese School of Equestrian Art traces its roots back to the 18th century, when the Royal Court of King João V trained Lusitano horses in the Royal Stables of Belém.
+These majestic stables were the stage for classical dressage and traditional courtly riding games, showcasing the elegance and discipline of the time.

 How can I see the Portuguese School of Equestrian Art in action?